 Focus on opportunities that enhance the highest potential in your organization.

 Identify channels that align with your market’s buying preferences.
 For a detailed description of this strategy, consult Ben Horowitz’s Distribution Model.

-Try using products like business plans, positioning, market requirements, marketing plans, and the buying process that are focused on the market.
+Try using strategies and insights like business plans, positioning, market requirements, marketing plans, and the buying process that are focused on the market.

 - Project management must do its job; else, other departments will fill its void.